-Seeking healing for her inexplicable ailment (and in typical type-A overachiever fashion), Esther had enrolled herself in martial arts classes and was seeing a mentalhealth counselor as well, but neither therapies had stopped the weight loss.
+Seeking healing for her inexplicable ailment (and in typical type-A overachiever fashion), Esther had enrolled herself in martial arts classes and was seeing a mentalA new word surfaced: "anorexia."

+health counselor as well, but neither therapies had stopped the weight loss.
 She was so obsessed by the idea of gaining weight that often all she ate was a tiny serving of oatmeal and a small salad.
 Esther shrunk to 67 pounds, which even at 5'1" is emaciated.